This Is Why Postpartum Depression In Men Is So Underreported

-Levine says that part of his issue was that he had never heard of paternal postpartum depression and had no real idea what it was.
+Levine says that part of his issue was that he had never heard of paternal postpartum depression.
 He was also embarrassed about the way he was feeling.
 “I bottled most of my feelings inside, and I didn’t tell anyone,” he says.

 Men are sometimes afraid to acknowledge “authentic human emotions” (except for anger), Braman says, even to a therapist.
 Even if they do acknowledge that they’re depressed, new dads are often afraid to seek mental health treatment because they’ve been taught culturally not to.
 Research published in 2018 found that many men were unlikely to seek treatment for postpartum depression because they feared stigma.

 “There’s a blind spot in the health care system when it comes to looking after a father’s mental health.”